hadi-ramezani/data_analyst_nanodegree/README.md

 6) Draw the data on an actual map (this is explained in the design section)
 7) Show other information upon mouse-over (out of the scope for this project but will consider later)
 8) Add a stacked bar chart or a line chart to show how the number of outliers change each months.
+9) Add legends and axes labels to the graphs.
+10) Add a brief description of the data.

 Resources: w3schools and stackoverflow websites, d3.js documentation, and these examples: http://bl.ocks.org/weiglemc/6185069 and http://www.adeveloperdiary.com/d3-js/create-stacked-bar-chart-using-d3-js/